cookiefission/cheatsheet/vimtmp.md

 `<C-r>r`: In insert mode, insert contents of register r

 `vim -p file 1 file2`: Open file1 and file2 in tabs in vim

+`:%!bash`: Filter each line of buffer as a bash command, replacing line with it's output